sampie777/obs-scene-timer/README.md

 ## Build

-You can build this application with Maven or just use the prebuild executable jar in [out/](out/).
+You can build this application with Maven, use the prebuild executable jar in [out/](out/), or just download a custom version from [downloads](https://bitbucket.org/sajansen/obs-scene-timer/downloads/).

 ## Setup

 1. Download and install [obs-websocket](https://github.com/Palakis/obs-websocket) for your OBS application.
 1. Make sure your OBS websocket is discoverable by the computer you will run this application on.
 If it's the same computer, no worries.
-1. Launch this application (by running the executable JAR file) and enjoy.
+1. Launch this application (by running the executable JAR file) with Java and enjoy.
 1. Edit the settings in the _user.properties_ file if needed.
 This file will be created after first launch of the application.
 Don't run the application when editing these settings.

 ## How it works